-- In-service contributing members who are permanent employees of Eskom Holdings SOC Limited (Eskom) and its subsidiaries and who are younger than age 65; - Deferred pensioners, who are former in-service members that left the service of Eskom or its subsidiaries and at that date elected to defer their pension benefits with the EPPF; - Former employees of Eskom and its subsidiaries who retired from service and became pensioners that receive a monthly pension from the EPPF; and - Widows, widowers and eligible children of deceased members and deceased pensioners who are in receipt of a pension.
+In-service contributing members who are permanent employees of Eskom Holdings SOC Limited (Eskom) and its subsidiaries and the EPPF who are younger than age 65.

+Deferred pensioners, who are former in-service members that left the service of Eskom or its subsidiaries and the EPPF at that date elected to defer their pension benefits with the EPPF.

+Former employees of Eskom and its subsidiaries who retired from in-service and became pensioners that receive a monthly pension from the EPPF.

+Widows, widowers and eligible children of deceased members and deceased pensioners who are in receipt of a pension.

+Benefits Counselling

+With effect from I March 2019, the Pension Funds Act of 1956, through the Default Regulations, has made it compulsory for all funds to implement benefits counselling.
+This counselling is made available when joining a fund, at resignation and three months before retirement.
+During the counselling, members must be provided with options, fees and costs, to empower them to make good decisions regarding their pensions.

+Members are encouraged to use benefits counselling to their advantage, as guidance is provided, and it is an opportunity for them to ask the right questions.
+While guidance is given and information is shared, the counselling is not categorised as advice as our consultants do not play the role of a financial advisor.
+The counselling is designed to allow members to make a well-informed decision and is available face-to-face (with our Retirement Fund consultants) or telephonically.
+You may at any time ask for counselling should you wish to.